-At 31 December 2016, the issued share capital amounts to TCHF 19'466, consisting of 1'946'627'375 fully paid registered shares with a par value of CHF 0.01.
+At 31 December 2017, the issued share capital amounts to TCHF 20'066, consisting of 2'006'627'375 fully paid registered shares with a par value of CHF 0.01.
+They entitle the holder to participate in dividends, and to share in the proceeds of winding up the Company in proportion to the number of shares and amounts paid on the shares held.